 Call for Proposals

-Finally, we invite submissions around themes:
+Additionally, we invite submissions around the following themes:

 Statement of Purpose